 If base camping is your primary objective, consider the Hilleberg Tarra, Trango 2, or The North Face Mountain 25, which all have two doors.
 See how the Jannu compares to all other tents tested in our Four Season Tent Review.
 Also consider a floorless tent — our testers' favorite type of shelter for 99 percent of fast and light trips — found in our Ultralight Tent Review.

-RELATED REVIEW: The Search for The Best Four Season Tents of 2017
+RELATED REVIEW: The Best Four Season Tents of 2017

 Our Analysis and Hands-on Test Results

 Check out the Overall Performance chart below to see where the rest of the tents fell in line behind the Editors' Choice award winning Jannu.